Skip to main content

 Fractional CMOs: The Future Of SaaS Marketing

-For marketing executives, becoming a fractional Chief Marketing Officer offers advantages like flexibility, variety, and the chance to operate as a consultant rather than an employee.
+For marketing executives, becoming a fractional Chief Marketing Officer offers advantages like flexibility, team efficiency, variety, and the chance to operate as a consultant rather than an employee.
 And although full-time CMOs get higher pay and benefits, some fractional CMOs make the same as full-time CMOs (or more) by combining multiple engagements.

 Meanwhile, fractional CMO services offer the best of both worlds for SaaS companies: seasoned marketing leadership at a more affordable cost, increased objectivity and flexibility, specialized experience, and fresh perspectives.
 While the short time horizon of fractional CMOs makes it hard for them to have the same long-term impact as full-timers, fractional CMOs are still an appealing "third way" between hiring an expensive full-time CMO too early—or waiting too long until revenue growth has already stalled.